 - Grandpa: This must-visit concept store stocks all ingredients for a hipster-approved lifestyle: Tex-Mex cookbooks, beard trimmers, vintage home furnishings and a curated selection of designs from Scandinavian clothing lines.
 Södermannagatan 21

 - Mini Rodini: Mini Rodini is the place to go for kid-sized versions of the SoFo’s signature hipster fashions.
 Nytorgsgatan 36

 - Pärlans Konfektyr: This vintage-feeling candy shop is famous for its caramels (the vanilla salt variety is a favorite) and retro furnishings.
 Nytorgsgatan 38

 - Stutterheim: Responsible for turning raincoats into a wardrobe staple for Stockholm’s most chic fashionistas, Stutterheim sells posh raingear for men, women and kids. Åsögatan 136

 While shopping in SoFo… try to time your visit with SoFo nights.
 This lively community event occurs on the last Thursday of the month, when all the stores stay open late, serve cocktails and traditional Swedish bites and offer discounts.

 Many of the best items to buy in Stockholm are larger purchases like vintage furnishings and home décor items.
-However, visitors looking for more travel-friendly goods can opt for traditional Swedish souvenirs including Dala horses, Swedish candy and Sami (indigenous Swedish people) handicrafts.
+Visitors looking for more travel-friendly goods, however, can opt for traditional Swedish souvenirs including Dala horses, Swedish candy and Sami (indigenous Swedish people) handicrafts.
 Kids will be particularly excited to receive a copy of Pippi Longstocking.
 The titular character is from Sweden and visitors who want to learn more about her can visit the family-friendly Junibacken.